rohandhamapurkar/group-ssh-chat/README.md

 ssh -p 2222 username@server_address -i /path/to/user_private_key
 ```

-Once connected, anything a user types will be broadcast to all other connected users.
+Once connected, you'll see a terminal interface with chat messages and a user list.
+Type your message and press Enter to send it to all connected users.
+You can also use slash commands like `/help`, `/users`, `/whisper`, and `/clear` for additional functionality.

 ## Architecture

-The project consists of three main components:
+The project consists of five main components:

 1. **auth**: Handles SSH authentication mechanisms, including public key verification
 2. **sshserver**: Manages the SSH server, including client connections and message broadcasting
+3. **ui**: Provides the terminal user interface with ANSI color support
+4. **commands**: Implements the slash command system for interactive features
-3. **main**: Initializes the application and starts the server
+5. **main**: Initializes the application and starts the server

 ## Security Considerations